Francisco del Rosario Sánchez: Dominican Act of Independence

+Proclamation of Dominican independence

-On the night of February 27, Sánchez and his men seized the Ozama Fortress in the capital of Santo Domingo.
+On the night of February 27, 1844, Sánchez and his men raided the Ozama Fortress.
 The Haitian garrison stationed in the city was caught by surprise, apparently betrayed by one of their sentinels, and was forced to flee the scene.
-After this, Sanchez marched to the tip of Puerta Del Conde.
-Mella, who had just arrived in the city, fired his legendary blunderbuss into the air, and at that moment, Sánchez raised the first independent Dominican flag, shouting at the top of his lungs, the national slogan, Dios, Patria, Y Libertad, (God, Homeland, and Freedom), proclaiming to the world the birth of the new independent nation: The Dominican Republic.
+After this, Sánchez marched to the tip of Puerta Del Conde.
+Mella, who had just arrived in the city, fired his blunderbuss into the air, disturbing the silence.
+At that moment, Sánchez raised the historical tricolor 1844 independent Dominican flag, shouting at the top of his lungs, the national slogan, Dios, Patria, Y Libertad, (God, Homeland, and Freedom), proclaiming to the world the birth of the new independent nation: The Dominican Republic.
 A new republic, now free of foreign rule, had now been born in the form of a republican and democratic government.
 Sánchez was just 26 years old when this took place.

 First Dominican Republic

-As agreed, his first act after declaration of independence was to take presidency of the Central Governing Board, designed to govern over the nation in the wake of its independence.
-The main purpose of this board was two lead the country against upcoming attacks from the Haitians, who rejected the notion of Dominican Republic being its own separate state.
-Sánchez was informed that during this time, Haiti was preparing for a military advancement into the country, determined to reunite the island once again.
-In response to this, the Central Government Board sent the generals Pedro Santana and his brother, Ramón, to the south, while Sánchez and Mella were commanded to Santiago.
-This attack resulted in the Battle of Azua, fought on March 19.
-This invasion was crushed by the Dominican army.
-Unfortunately, Haiti refused to give up, attacks would continue to transpire, thus precipitating into a series of invasions over the next 12 years.
-Sánchez ceded his position to Bobadilla after serving in office for 24 hours.